maxg203/airflow-workflows/README.md

 ## Simple Example
 Let's create a single Airflow DAG, whose name is a camelcased version of the class name, and whose operator dependencies are in the order they are defined.

-There is an option to override the `dependencies` method to customise the dependency chain for your use case.
+There is an option to override the default [`dependencies`](https://github.com/maxg203/airflow-workflows/blob/master/workflows.py#L165) method implementation to customise the dependency chain for your use case.

 ```python
 import workflows